Religious Education for Children & Youth

 At Hope Unitarian Church, we offer a comprehensive religious education program mindful of the needs of infants, toddlers, tweens, and teens.
 Guided by a staff of dedicated volunteer teachers, our children and youth experience the wonder of belonging to a beloved community where it is safe to embark on a journey of spiritual exploration.

-Our program focuses on three major content areas: Unitarian Universalist history, 7 Principles, 6 Sources, interfaith education and the monthly theme.
+Our program focuses on Unitarian Universalist history, 7 Principles, 6 Sources, and interfaith education.
 The children and youth engage in age-appropriate curricula designed to inspire questions, deep thinking, and develop connectedness to the world around them.

 Parents are always welcome to participate in Children’s Religious Education.
 Please join us when the spirit moves you!